nguyenhung9x2018/android_device_lenovo_A7010a48/README.md

 </p>
 ==============

-This branch is device for building of the DotOS and Android Pie 9.0.0 AOSP ROMs.
+This branch is device for building of the DotOS and Android Pie 9.0.0 AOSP ROMs.For more information read our [build manual](manual)

 ---